 Time to add some proof.
 What can be said about your business to back your statements up?
 What results do you have, or what do people say about your service?

-Now, you should be at a point where you have 3 key positioning statements with evidence.
-It’s time to check your positioning.
+Now, you should be at a point where you have 3 key positioning statements with evidence, so it’s time to check your positioning.

-For a solid start on your settling on your brand position, ask yourself these 5 questions;
+For a solid start when settling on your brand position, ask yourself these 5 questions: